emily-rauscher/RM-GCM/README.txt

 'nohup nice /usr/bin/time -p -o timing ./igcm3_nopg &'

+And if you wanted to receive an email when the run is complete, you could use the following:
+'nohup nice /usr/bin/time -p -o timing ./igcm3_nopg echo "Run complete" | mail -s "Run complete" uniqname@umich.edu &'

 Since that's a bit much, I recommend editing your .cshrc file to include an alias similar to:

 alias runigcm 'nohup nice /usr/bin/time -p -o timing ./igcm3_nopg &'

 This permits you to simply type 'runigcm' as a shortcut for the full command.

 =============================
 1.3.3.
 RUNNING IN PARALLEL